kuvaus/changelog-releasenotes-action/README.md

 # changelog-releasenotes-action

-> **Warning**
-> Do not use!
-Does not work yet!

-This action generates release notes from changelog.md and uploads them into github release description automatically.
+This action generates release notes from `CHANGELOG.md` and uploads them into github release description automatically.

-## Example usage
+## Usage

 ```yaml